uyuni-project/uyuni-rfc/unimplemented/00052-new-package-predownloading.md

 - Start Date: 29-04-2019
 - RFC PR: https://github.com/uyuni-project/uyuni-rfc/pull/5

+# Unimplemented note

+This RFC was not ultimately implemented due to time limitations.
+It is still archived here for historical purposes.

 # Summary
 Change the current package predownloading ("staging") feature for minions.
 Allow users to customize the start download time on a per-Action basis.